 “Misty” is an actual acoustic organ.
 Cranking the handle at the back of the organ drives bellows which pump air into the reservoir.
 The air in the reservoir escapes into the organ pipes through holes in the music rolls.
 Each roll holds approximately 7 minutes of music.

-I’ve had many people ask me where I’ll be performing next.
-Finally…I’ve found a reasonable use for Twitter.
+Jim has had many people ask where he’ll be performing next.
+Finally… a reasonable use for Twitter.
 Just follow @jwcoffee.
-I’ll keep you informed.
+Jim posts most appearances there..